Atlanta Discrimination & EEOC Attorney

 Some federal employment discrimination claims must first be filed with an agency before they can be presented in court, and there are specific requirements for doing so.
 For example, claims under Title VII, the ADEA, and the ADA require that a person first file a charge of discrimination against their employer with the EEOC.
 A charge must usually be brought within 180 days of the discriminatory act, but if the employer is a state or local government, the deadline may be extended up to 300 days in certain cases.
 After receiving a charge of discrimination, the EEOC investigates the charge, which may include requesting documents and other evidence and interviewing witnesses.
 The EEOC administrative process may also include mediation, as well as a settlement negotiation process referred to as conciliation if the EEOC finds reasonable cause to conclude that there is a violation.
 Once this process concludes, the agency issues the "Notice of Right to Sue," which will enable the employee who filed the charge to proceed to court and file a lawsuit.

 Properly handling an employment discrimination claim requires knowledge of the procedures of the federal agencies that investigate many claims, and experience in how to use these investigative processes to build a case.
 Beal, Sutherland, Berlin & Brown have this knowledge and experience and have worked with the EEOC to secure relief for countless clients.
+This makes us a preferred choice for those seeking an EEOC lawyer near me in the Atlanta area.

-Proving Employment Discrimination
+Proving Employment Discrimination with a Discrimination Lawyer Atlanta

 Employment discrimination cases can often be very challenging.
-Aside from technical legal requirements, they must usually be proved with circumstantial evidence, which requires creativity and tenacity in litigation to uncover the documents and testimony that can be marshalled to convince a judge and jury that unlawful discrimination occurred.
-Laws and court rulings provide a general framework, but discrimination must be proved in concrete cases that are not always clear-cut.
+Aside from technical legal requirements, they must usually be proved with circumstantial evidence, which requires creativity and tenacity in litigation to uncover the documents and testimony that can be marshaled to convince a judge and jury that unlawful discrimination occurred.
+Laws and court rulings provide a general framework, but discrimination must be proved in concrete circumstances that are not always clear-cut.
 For example, was a person denied a promotion because of their skin color or because another applicant was more qualified?
-Was a person given a certain workload that might be considered less desirable for discriminatory reasons or for valid, business reasons?
-Those are the questions that will be probed in a discrimination case and plaintiffs have to be ready to prove their case, usually by disproving the reason an employer claims was the “real reason” for taking adverse action against an employee.
+Was a person given a certain workload that might be considered less desirable for discriminatory reasons or valid, business reasons?
+Those are the questions that will be probed in a discrimination claim, and plaintiffs have to be ready to prove their claim, usually by disproving the reason an employer claims was the "real reason" for taking adverse action against an employee.

 Once a case is ready for court, the attorneys at Beal, Sutherland, Berlin & Brown are prepared to litigate as long as it takes to secure relief.
 Some of the employment discrimination laws have limitations on the damages, but our attorneys know how to maximize a jury award.
 For example, under the ADEA and the FMLA, only lost wages and benefits of employment, plus an equal additional amount as liquidated damages, and front pay are available.
 For claims brought under Title VII or the ADA, an employee may be awarded lost wages and front pay, as well as from $50,000 to $300,000 per violation for emotional distress and punitive damages.
-All of the primary federal employment discrimination laws provide for employees to recover reasonable attorney’s fees and costs of litigation.
-These attorney’s fee provisions provide enable attorneys to take discrimination cases that may not involve large amounts of lost wages or other damages.
+All of the primary federal employment discrimination laws provide for employees to recover reasonable attorney's fees and costs of litigation.
+These attorney's fee provisions enable attorneys to take discrimination matters that may not involve large amounts of lost wages or other damages.

-Serious Issues Call For Serious Lawyers
+Serious Issues Call For a Dedicated Atlanta Discrimination Attorney

 Our attorneys have decades of experience representing employees in workplace discrimination cases in Atlanta and throughout Georgia.
 We have successfully represented thousands of clients in negotiations with their employers, before the EEOC, and in state and federal courts, including jury trials and appeals, even to the U.S. Supreme Court.
 We believe that everyone who works for a living deserves equal treatment and dignity in the workplace, and have proven our ability to use the law to protect your rights and create greater fairness and equity in countless workplaces.